 As Paolo pointed out, the issue of Taha was due to some confusion in the names of the algorithms and in their implementation.
 These pointed, in the code, explicitly to some processes that Taha had substituted.
 We limited these errors as much as possible by manually checking the installations, but we are going to release a fully automatic deployment mechanism, which will highlight naming and process issues much more.
 We will not be responsible for these in the future.

-#3 Updated by Julien Barde almost 2 years ago
+#3 Updated by Julien Barde about 2 years ago

 Nothing personal there.
 It's not about this specific incident but as I said about recurring issues.

 "Incident" and "urgent": I don't know the correct terminology in redmine.

 We plan to attend a meeting in 10 days and we can't use the VRE.
 This is why I said it's urgent.

 I used "incident" as it was the most appropriate term in the list from my point of view.
 Taha lost his code..I call it an incident.